Princess Elisabeth of Hesse and by Rhine: Grand Duchess of Russia

 Worse news was soon to follow when, during the first week of March 1892, Grand Duke Louis suffered a paralytic stroke that brought his family hurrying to his bedside, Ernie, Alix, Victoria, and Irene.
 He raised his whole face off the pillow, put out his hand, and stroked Ella's face.
 On the evening of 13 March, he lapsed into a coma and died.

 The couple never had children of their own, but their Ilyinskoye estate was usually filled with parties that Elisabeth organized especially for children.
 It was rumoured that their childlessness was due to Grand Duke Sergei's homosexual tendencies.
 They eventually became the foster parents of Grand Duke Dmitry Pavlovich and Grand Duchess Maria Pavlovna, Sergei's niece and nephew.
 Maria wrote in her memoirs about her aunt Ella: "she and my uncle seemed never very intimate.
 They met for the most part only at meals and by day avoided being alone together.
 They slept, however, up to the last year of their life together, in the same great bed."
 Maria and Dimitri resented their aunt and uncle, blaming them for the forced separation from their real father, who had abandoned them.

-Elisabeth was instrumental in the marriage of her nephew-by-marriage, Tsar Nicholas II, to her youngest sister Alix.
+Elisabeth was instrumental in the marriage of her nephew-by-marriage, Emperor Nicholas II, to her youngest sister Alix.
 Much to the dismay of Queen Victoria, Elisabeth had been encouraging Nicholas, then tsarevich, in his pursuit of Alix.
 When Nicholas did propose to Alix in 1894, and Alix rejected him on the basis of her refusal to convert to Orthodoxy, it was Elisabeth who spoke with Alix and encouraged her to convert.
 When Nicholas proposed to her again, a few days later, Alix then accepted.